krystian-booker/Media-Server/README.md

 # My-Flix

-My-Flix is a WIP (work in progress) personal media server to view your media libraries on every device.
+My-Flix was a personal media server to view your media libraries on every device.

 ### Features!